WEATHER FORECASTS

 29465 Strandzha precipitation

-41010 Sliven climatic no precipitation
+41010 Sliven climatic dew

-41030 Sadievo climatic
+41030 Sadievo climatic no precipitation

-41040 Kotel climatic rime
+41040 Kotel climatic 0 rain

 41430 ZlatiVoivoda precipitation